NatnaelAyele/00.00/readme.md

 data/mobility.db
 ```

-Do not interrupt the loader unless necessary.
-The loader commits trip batches periodically, so an interrupted run may leave a partially populated database.
-If that happens during trip processing, rerun the full command.
-If all trips loaded and only the final analytics/index stage failed, use the recovery command described below.
+The loader commits trip batches periodically.
+An interruption during trip processing may therefore leave a partially populated database and requires another full load.
+When all trips are present and only the final analytics or index stage fails, the analytics-only recovery procedure can complete the build.

 ### 6. Start the API